Vancouver Public Library — Central Branch (350 W. Georgia Street)

 Richard Kelly Kemick is the recipient of numerous awards, including two National Magazine Awards and the Norma Epstein Award.
 His debut poetry collection, Caribou Run, was published to critical acclaim in 2016.
 His writing has appeared in the Walrus, The New Quarterly, This Magazine, Numero Cinq, and Taddle Creek.
 I Am Herod is his debut nonfiction book.

-Book Readings with Hazel Plante, Ali Blythe, Cass Blanchard and Adele Barclay: Pain is Intimacy Is Pain
+Best of the Small Press with Hazel Plante, Ali Blythe, Cass Blanchard and Adele Barclay: Pain is Intimacy Is Pain

 We’ve got a killer lineup of authors from all over Canada coming to Canzine Vancouver to read from their latest releases.
 Their work, while deeply personal and unique, shares common threads of lived experience.
 Navigating physical and interpersonal intimacy, these writers invite you to join them at the inherently political intersections of pain, pleasure and growth.